GrGLeo/TermArena/documentation/detailed/networking.md

 # Networking Protocol

 The networking protocol defines how the different components of the CTF game communicate with each other.
 It is designed to be simple, efficient, and extensible.
+This document outlines the two primary communication channels: the Go-based lobby/authentication server and the Rust-based real-time game server.

 ## Communication Channels

-There are three main communication channels in the system:
+- **Client to Go Server:** Handles authentication, account management, and game room orchestration.

-- **Client to Go Server:** The client communicates with the Go server to authenticate and find a game room.
+- **Client to Rust Game Server:** Handles real-time gameplay communication once a match begins.
-- **Go Server to Auth Service:** The Go server communicates with the Auth service to verify user credentials.
+- **Go Server to Auth Service:** Internal gRPC communication for user verification.

-- **Client to Rust Game Server:** The client communicates with the Rust game server to play the game.
+---

-## Packet Structure
+## Part 1: Go Server Communication (Lobby & Auth)

-All communication between the client and the servers is done using custom network packets.
+This channel is used for all pre-game activities.
+The client connects to the main Go server, which orchestrates authentication and room management.

 ### Common Packet Header

-All packets share a common header for versioning and type identification.
+All packets on this channel share a common header.

 ```
 Byte Offset: 0       1